 Victory over the tribesmen on the North-west frontier of British India, writes James Lunt, is still commemorated by Sikh regiments.

-G.W.S.
-Barrow writes that, although he died six hundred and fifty years ago, Robert the Bruce remains a symbol of Scotland’s identity.
+Although he died six centuries ago, Robert the Bruce remains a symbol of Scotland’s identity.

 Geoffrey Parker asserts that the enduring English view of Philip “the Prudent” is clouded by libellous sectarianism and bad history.

-Michael Grant describes how, in the year 30 B.C. one of the most remarkable women who have ever lived, Cleopatra, the Ptolemaic Queen of Egypt, perished by her own hand.
+In the year 30 BC one of the most remarkable women who have ever lived, Cleopatra, the Ptolemaic Queen of Egypt, perished by her own hand.